Charmungo98/project1-ivar-the-boneless/README.md

 ![ivar-article-image](assets/readme-images/ivar-article.png)

-    - The article page demonstrates a breif but detailed timeline of Ivar the boneless life and qualities, it is designed to keep the information compact and easy to understand to ensure its readers attention is kept.
+    - The article page demonstrates a brief but detailed timeline of Ivar the boneless life and qualities, it is designed to keep the information compact and easy to understand to ensure its readers attention is kept.

     - An image of Ivar is displayed next to the article to provide a more dynamic article layout.